pursuit-curriculum/unit-fundamentals/problem-solving-with-code/readme.md

 2. Multiply the total by `0.8`.

 Is there a "right" answer here?
 Not necessarily.
 If each one achieves the same goal, then in many ways it's up to you which path to choose.
 However, the second option above is a bit simpler.
 Coming up with multiple options can sometimes lead to you finding a more elegant solution.

+#### Coding paths

+Particularly when it comes to coding, there are a lot of ways to attain the same result.
+For example, `if/else` statements are sometimes interchangeable with `switch` statements.
+Whenever you use a method like `.push()` you could be using array indexing.
+Arrays and objects can often be used similarly, depending on the type of problem.

+With code, it's important to consider qualities like efficiency, readability, and flexibility.
+It's also important to consider which path seems most possible for you to do.

 ### Solve it